 The BANK of Greenland was designated as an SIFI institution in 2017.
-On 4 October 2021, an MREL requirement was determined for the BANK of Greenland at 30.4% of the Bank's risk-weighted assets at the end of 2020.
+On 30 November 2023, a revised MREL requirement was determined for the BANK of Greenland at 30.2% of the Bank's risk-weighted assets at the end of 2022.
 The MREL requirement is being phased in during the period from 2022 to 2027.
 This means that in the course of the coming years, the Bank must fulfil the requirement by issuing capital instruments and through consolidation of equity capital.
-In continuation of the established MREL requirement, the Bank made two further issues in 2022, with a view to targeted coverage of the MREL requirement.
-Issues of DKK 25 million Senior Non-Preferred and DKK 25 million subordinated debt were made.
-In total the Bank has issued DKK 75 million Senior-Non-Preferred and DKK 25 million subordinated debt
+In continuation of the established MREL requirement, the Bank made two further issues in 2024 with a view to targeted coverage of the MREL requirement.
+In total the Bank has issued DKK 275 million Senior-Non-Preferred and DKK 105 million subordinated debt.

 The MREL requirement is being phased in as from 1 January 2022 on a linear basis over six years.
-This entails that the Bank must fulfil an MREL requirement of 2.53% in 2022.
-From 1 January 2023, the Bank must fulfil an MREL requirement of 4.9%.
+This entails that the Bank must fulfil an MREL requirement of 7.55% in 2024.
+From 1 January 2025, the Bank must fulfil an MREL requirement of 10.07%.

-Based on the requirements concerning own funds and eligible liabilities determined in 2021, the Board of Directors expects that the total capital reserves must be increased during the coming years.
+Based on the requirements concerning own funds and eligible liabilities determined in 2023, the Board of Directors expects that the total capital reserves must be increased during the coming years.
 The aim of the Board of Directors is that there must be sufficient capital for growth in the Bank's business activities, just as there must be sufficient capital to cover ongoing fluctuations in the risks assumed by the Bank.

 The Bank's Board of Directors has adopted a capital objective with a CET1 target of 24%.
-The BANK of Greenland's core capital ratio was 23.2 at the end of 2022, and the capital ratio was 23.6.
-The Bank experienced significant growth in 2022, which also meant that the Bank's risk-weighted assets increased substantially.
+The BANK of Greenland's core capital ratio was 25.1 at the end of 2024, and the capital ratio was 26.9.